MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-prompt-engineering.md

 ## Deploy a model

 Next, you will deploy an Azure OpenAI model resource from the CLI.
-Refer to this example and replace the following variables with your own vales from above:
+Refer to this example and replace the following variables with your own values from above:

 ```dotnetcli
 az cognitiveservices account deployment create \